MukeytheMuse/FPTS/README.txt

  - start.bat a file that will automatically run the .jar file for the user.
  - This README.txt file

- In this release, the team would like our users to be aware that there is some limiting functionality in the implementation of the application.
+In this release, the team would like our users to be aware that the features implemented may differ slightly from the customer specified requirements.
+The reasons for these are expanded upon within the design document.
- Namely this shows up in a few different places listed below.
-  - Getting into the application, the pages for the app lose the clean overlay provided by .fxml files.
-  - Persisting User data across logging in of the same user and different runs of the application is not working completely.
-    - Transactional data is not persisted across logout/login and restarting of the application.
-    - A bug exists where logging in a new user will leave the old user's portfolio loaded into the system, potentially across invocations of the project.
-  -
+ - The update interval for the live equity prices held by Yahoo Finances is set to 5 seconds
+ - The Dow Jones Industrial Average is calculated as a standard market share average